We support refugees in Stuttgart!

 Onward journey from Berlin

 In many cases, Berlin is the primary point of contact and connection for people leaving Ukraine.
 On site, refugees receive support from volunteers from Berlin Arrival Support (BAS).
 We work closely with BAS and coordinate the onward journey to Stuttgart.
-In Berlin, BAS assists, among other things, with the purchase of ‘Help Ukraine’ tickets for the onward journey to an initial reception facility in Baden-Württemberg and contacts us directly if necessary.
+In Berlin, the BAS provides support for the changeover for the onward journey to an initial reception center in Baden-Württemberg and, if necessary, contacts us directly.
 If you need local support in Berlin, it is best to contact BAS directly.

 As soon as you arrive in Stuttgart, we will be there to support you and guide you through your next steps.
 On site, we offer the following support services: